10 Things To Do in Tangipahoa Parish

 9. Ponchatoula Antique Stores

 Ponchatoula, also known as "America's Antique City," is an official stop on the Louisiana Antique Trail.
-It’s a must-stop for fans of cool vintage goods, which you’ll find at stores such as CJ’s Antiques & Collectibles and Roussel’s & Co.
+It’s a must-see for fans of cool vintage goods, which you’ll find at stores such as CJ’s Antiques & Collectibles and Roussel’s & Co.

 10. Liuzza Produce Farm